aspose-slides/Aspose.Slides-Documentation/java/developer-guide/manage-presentation/print-presentation/_index.md

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/java/com.aspose.slides/Presentation) class and pass the presentation you want to print.
 2. Call the `Print` method (with no parameters).

-This Java code shows you how to print a PowerPoint presentation:
+This Java code shows you how to print a PowerPoint presentation: xxx

 ```java